HELPFUL LINKS

 Blue jeans

 For hikes and camping, layers are often a good idea.
-We usually don’t wear a uniform on hikes.
+We usually don’t wear a uniform on hikes or pack camping trips.